 More About Squats

-Lunges are a challenging exercise because they work so many muscles at the same time.
-On the front leg, you'll work the glutes and hamstrings and, on the back leg, you'll work the quads and calves.
+Lunges are my next favorite butt exercise and, if you've done them, you certainly know why.
+Lunges work multiple muscles at the same time, which is why they're so effective.
+On the front leg, you'll target the butt along with the hamstrings while the back leg will fire up the quads and calves.
 What's nice about lunges is that there are a variety to choose from such as:

 - Static Lunges